An introduction to Anne Lister (1791-1840)

 Anne Lister in the media

 Anne Lister's story was also featured in Channel 4's Britain's Great Gay Buildings in 2017.
-The programme was hosted by Stephen Fry and Mary Portas visited Shibden Hall to find out more about Anne Lister.
+The programme was hosted by Stephen Fry and Mary Portas visited Shibden Hall to find out more about Anne Lister from Helena Whitbread.
+Collections Manager Angela Clare was interviewed by David Harper about Anne Lister for an episode of the BBC's Antiques Road Trip, broadcast in January 2019 and appeared in Susan Calman’s Grand Day Out in 2022.

 Digitizing the diaries

-The conservation and digitization in 2018 are the first stages in trying to make the diaries as accessible as possible.
-The new scans are available to view through Calderdale Archives here.
-Early microfiche scans have been available to view on Huddersfield University's archive catalogue here.
+The conservation and digitization in 2018 were the first stages in trying to make the diaries as accessible as possible.
+The new scans are available to view through the Calderdale Archives.
 Digitizing the diaries also aims to help preserve them for the future, as researchers should not need to consult the originals when such high resolutions scans are available, and can be enlarged for easier reading.
-Researchers are welcome to contact us email@example.com.

 Anne Lister at Shibden Hall

-At Shibden Hall you can view items that relate directly to Anne- her travel writing case, music books with signatures, three portraits and her funeral hatchment.
+At Shibden Hall, items that relate directly to Anne- her travel writing case, music books with signatures, three portraits and her funeral hatchment are all on display.
 Unfortunately, very few of her possessions have survived and her vast library was sold off after her death.
 However, the Hall itself and grounds can reveal a great deal about Anne and her time living there and managing the Hall and Estate.
 Anne made considerable changes to the Hall and grounds which remain today.
 Lots of the furniture at Shibden was there during Anne's time, as well as the Lister Carriage, which is on display in the barn.
 Anne's diaries, travel notes and Shibden Hall's archives are all looked after by West Yorkshire Archives.

-- Angela Clare (2018) Anne Lister of Shibden Hall.
-Calderdale Museums.
-(Available to buy at Shibden Hall, Bankfield Museum and online from Amazon here.)
+- Anne Lister of Shibden Hall.
+(2018) Calderdale Museums.
+(Available to buy at Shibden Hall and Bankfield Museum, and from our online shop here.)

 - Helena Whitbread (2010) The Secret Diaries of Miss Anne Lister.
 (An updated version of 1988, I Know My Own Heart).